-It’s time to let your imaginations soar and sharpen your creativity as you explore all types of writing!
-Writing Wizards is back in action with new classes and teachers eager to share their passion for writing with you.
-We range from idea hunting to script writing to science fiction.
-Writing Wizards workshops, for students in grades 2-8, will meet each Saturday from February 7 through March 7, 2015, and are limited to 15 students per workshop.
-Enrollment is on a first-come, first-served basis and the deadline for registration is Friday, January 9th.
+Writing Wizards workshops, for students in grades 2-8, will meet each Saturday from February 6 through March 5, 2016, and are limited to 15 students per workshop.
+Enrollment is on a first-come, first-served basis and the deadline for registration is Friday, January 15th.

 Sarah Magill is a journalist by trade and has been published in national, regional and local publications.
 She has taught several classes at Thurber House.

 Kathy Matthews is a freelance writer and Dan Mushalko is operations manager at WCBE radio.
-They’ve been creating out of this world writing workshops for years.
+They’ve been teaching creative writing workshops together for years.